 Here are a few additions you can pick from to bump up the protein, in case you want to hulk out of your t-shirt like a damned wrestler or whatever.

 Seitan - Seitan has a chewy meaty texture and has more protein in it than meat.
-You can check out my recipe for it if you would like to make it from scratch.
+You can check out my vegan chicken recipe if you would like to make it from scratch.

 Edamame - boiled or pan-fried edamame can be added to add a pop fresh and crunchy texture to the dish.